- The Baltimore Sun

 Other noted credits: Wolf Trap Opera Co., Black Pearl Chamber Ensemble, Mid-Atlantic Symphony, Performed at Dave Brubeck’s 80th Birthday Party, 1st Black History Program of Condoleezza Rice, Baltimore Symphony, Soulful Symphony, Christmas Tour with Faith Hill, Royal Melbourne Philharmonic, (COX) New Orleans Communication/Jazz Fest, NPR, Maryland Public TV & CNN.

-Mr. Allen is excited to join the voice faculty of Columbia College of Chicago this upcoming Fall 2020 term.
+Mr. Allen serves as Adjunct Faculty at Columbia College of Chicago.
 He holds a degree(s) in Music/Vocal Performance and Speech Communication from Morgan State University - along with additional graduate work at the University of California, Irvine in the MFA, Vocal Arts program.